GSBreeder/BNNs/README.md

 # BNNs
 Code for BNNs
 ## Overview
-Implementation of Bayesian Neural Networks with feature selection, uncertainty estimation, and SHAP explainability
+#The code is for BNNs with LASSO feature selection, genomic prediction, uncertainty estimation, and SHAP explainability
+#The code assumes GPU availability
+#The parameters were fine-tuned
+#An example dataset was provided for test